Constitution & Bylaws

 The dues of this organization shall be not less than five dollars ($5) per year payable in advance.
 The convention, by a majority vote of members present and voting, shall set the dues for the following year.
 If no action is taken the dues will not change.

 Section B, Payment: In accordance with Article IV of the Constitution,

 Local chapters shall pay the state dues of their members.
 Members who are not affiliated with the local chapters shall pay their dues before or during the time of the annual convention.
-A lifetime membership may be secured for a fee of one hundred dollars ($100).
 No person may vote who is delinquent in the payment of his or her dues.

 DISBURSEMENT OF FUNDS

 Funds of this organization shall be deposited in a bank to be selected by the Treasurer with the approval of the president.
 The treasurer shall be bonded.
 All financial obligations of this organization shall be discharged by check, internal bank transfers, or savings account withdrawals to conduct affiliate business.
 All transactions must be issued on order of the president and signed by the treasurer.

 In the absence of the treasurer the president shall be the acting treasurer.
 The president shall be bonded.
 The president, acting as treasurer, shall not pay any obligations without the approval of the first vice president.